priyank-ladumor/priyank-ladumor/README.md

 <h1 align="left" style="color:#000">Hi :wave:, I'm Priyank Ladumor</h1>
-<h3 align="left" style="color:#000">I’m a Full-Stack Developer specializing in building dynamic, user-friendly web and mobile applications.
+<p align="left" style="color:#000">I’m a Full-Stack Developer specializing in building dynamic, user-friendly web and mobile applications.
 With extensive experience in React, Next.js, MERN Stack, Vue.js, and React Native, I excel in creating scalable solutions tailored to your needs.

 What I Do Best:
 - Develop responsive and optimized websites and applications for small to enterprise-level businesses.